Working with LEAP

 Open Letter to the Prime Minister (2023)

-Members of the Lived Experience Advisory Panel have written an Open Letter to the Prime Minister outlining their concerns of the impacts of the Illegal Migration Bill on survivors of human trafficking and modern slavery, which has been co-signed by various survivor groups and individuals across the UK.
+Members of the Lived Experience Advisory Panel wrote an Open Letter to the Prime Minister outlining their concerns of the impacts of the Illegal Migration Bill on survivors of human trafficking and modern slavery, which was been co-signed by various survivor groups and individuals across the UK.
 Read the letter here.

 LETTER TO THE SECTOR